List of BoJack Horseman characters: Penny Carson

 Penny Carson (voiced by Ilana Glazer; born c.
-1997) is a deer who is Charlotte and Kyle's daughter, and Trip's sister.
-She bonds with BoJack while he stays at their home during "Escape from L.A." where he acts as her surrogate date from prom.
-After returning from the home, she propositions him to have sex which BoJack rejects despite her saying she is of consent age in her state.
-Charlotte later finds her and BoJack in a compromising position on his yacht and she is sent to her room before either one can explain what happened.
+1997) is a teenage deer who is Charlotte and Kyle's daughter, and Trip's sister.
+She bonds with BoJack while he stays at their home during "Escape from L.A." where he acts as her surrogate date for her prom.
+After returning from their prom excursion, she propositions him to have sex which BoJack rejects despite her saying she is of consent age in her state (New Mexico).
+Charlotte later finds her and BoJack in a compromising position on his yacht and she is sent to her room before either she can explain or he can apologize for what gonna happen.

-In season three, BoJack attempted to reconcile with Penny believing she may have been emotionally damaged because of the incident and finds her at her school Oberlin College.
-Penny freaked out when he suddenly appeared and ran off stating that he shouldn't be here.
+In season three, BoJack attempts to reconcile with Penny believing she may have been emotionally damaged because of the incident and finds her at her school Oberlin College.
+Penny freaks out when he suddenly appears and runs off stating that he should not be here.

 She appears again in season 6 when Paige and Maximilian ask for details about her encounter with BoJack.
 She considers if it is time to finally come forward, with Charlotte telling her that if she does, she must do it on her own terms.